 Each scientific course is generally organised as follows:

-- 2 to 4 hours of seminars hosted by an expert from a company
+- 2 to 4 hours of smeinar given by an expert from a company

 - Small student project with 4 hours of assistance

-- 2 hours of project presentation by students
+- 2 hours of project presentation by the students

-The research and development project will be conducted within one of the three research laboratories (CITI (Center for Innovation in Telecommunications and Integration of services), CREATIS (Biomedical Imaging Research Lab ), LIRIS(Lyon Research Center In Images and Information Systems)).
-Partners of the IST semester, these laboratories develop high-level research in the fields covered by the IST semester.
-Students will work with a research team, alone or in pairs.
+The research and developement project will be conducted within one of the three research laboratories (CITI, CREATIS, LIRIS).
+Partners of the IST semester, these laboratories develop high level research in the fields covered by the IST semester.
+The students will work within a research team alone or by two.
 They will have to make a bibliographic study, to develop their own contributions that will be presented in a final report and during an oral presentation.

-The IST semester runs for 12 weeks from mid-September to December.
+The IST semester runs on 12 weeks from mid-September to December.

-Note that we strongly recommend that students arrive in August in order to attend the INSA Lyon French summer school: 4 weeks, 100 hours of teaching and social events.
+Note that we deeply recommend to the students to come in August in order to follow the INSA Lyon French summer school: 4 weeks, 100 hours of teaching and social events.
 The French summer school provides 4 ECTS credits but these credits are

 independent of the IST Semester credits.

-All the IST semester students are welcome as exchange students under the agreement between their universities and INSA Lyon.
-They will be administratively registered in the Telecommunication Department.
-They will be offered accommodation on campus.
+All the IST semester students are welcome as exchange students under the agreement between their Universities and INSA Lyon.
+They will administratively registered in the Telecommunication Department.
+They will be offered accomodation on campus.